NachoCM/CarND-LaneLines-P1/writeup.md

 **Challenge video**
 This approach worked fine for the first two sample videos, but for the "challenge" video, adjustments were required.
 The first adjustment was technical, the video had four color channels, so a parameter was added to functions generating the blank lines and lanes images to accomodate for images with different number of color channels.
-Additionally, some frames of this video contained elements inside the lane that could be confused with lane markings:
+Additionally, some frames of this video contained elements inside the lane that could be confused with lane markings, moving the resulting lane towards the center of the road:
 ![alt text][image_center]
 To address this issue, the region of interest was redefined from a trapezoid to two bars around the expected position of the markings.
-![alt text][image_center_region]
+![alt text][image_center_regions]